 Charter schools are funded by the local public school district in which each student resides.
 The rate per student is determined annually and is based on the budgeted total expenditure per average daily membership of the prior school year for each school district.
-For the year ended June 30, 2023, the rate for the School District of Philadelphia was approximately \$9,442 per year for regular education students plus additional funding for special education students.
-The annual rate paid monthly by the School District of Philadelphia is prorated if a student enters or leaves during the year.
-Total revenue from the School District of Philadelphia was \$2,143,153.
+For the year ended June 30, 2024, the rate for the School District of Philadelphia (PSD) was approximately \$11,569 per year for regular education students and \$36,431 for special education students.
+The annual rate paid monthly by PSD is prorated if a student enters or leaves during the year.
+Total revenue from PSD was \$4,266,461.